VonHeikemen/devlog/content/web-development/tagged-unions-and-fantasy-land.md

 Algebraic structures?
 What?
 I know.
 The wikipedia definition for that doesn't help much either.
 Best I can offer is a vague sentence that leaves you with the least amount of questions, here I go: A set of values that have some operations associated with them that follow certain rules.

-In our case, you can think the variants is our "set of values" and the functions that we will create will be the "operations," as far as the rules goes we follow the Fantasy Land specification.
+In our case, you can think the variants as our "set of values" and the functions that we create will be the "operations," as far as the rules goes we follow the Fantasy Land specification.

 ## The Link